 Record promptings in writing

-For example, I recommend that you arm yourself with a pen to collect interesting information - for your entire life.
-You will then sometimes have spontaneous ideas or a question that you want to investigate.
-But since the moment for our brain only lasts a maximum of three seconds and then a new moment begins, it often happens that things that were in your head a few seconds ago are gone.
-This is a shame, because often these ideas or questions are important messages that come from your subconscious, in which an infinite amount of information is stored.
+For example, I recommend that you arm yourself with a pen and notebook to collect interesting information - for your entire life.
+You will then sometimes have spontaneous ideas or a question that you want to pursue.
+But since the moment only lasts a maximum of three seconds for our brain and then a new moment begins, it often happens that things that were in your head a few seconds ago are gone.
+That is a shame, because these ideas or questions are often important messages that come from your subconscious, in which an infinite amount of information is stored.

 If we keep these ideas, inspirations and questions briefly in writing, we can consciously deal with them again at a later date.
 I've written about a dozen notebooks like this in recent years.
 You can of course also do this with your smartphone or on a tablet.
 The exciting thing is: if you go through these notes days, weeks, or months later, you will come across things that will amaze you.
 "What a great idea!"
 Think as you read the memo and you can't even really remember that you had this idea.
 You will also find that certain questions or inspirations keep coming back, and with your notes you can now attach the appropriate meaning to these things.